isomerpages/imsilver/_test-my-digital-skills/basic-digital-skills.md

 ---
 ![graphic](/images/bds/bds-right-v2.jpg)

+We have moved to a different page.
+Click <a href="https://www.imda.gov.sg/seniorsgodigital" target="_blank">here</a> to visit our new website now!

 #### **What are Basic Digital Skills?**<br>

 It is important for everyone to be digitally ready and to have the basic digital skills to enjoy greater convenience and participate meaningfully in a digital society.<br>